TiramisuAddict/Noti-Moyenne-Lyceen/README.md

 Noti is an [emailware](https://en.wiktionary.org/wiki/emailware).
 Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <taha.medien2@gmail.com> about anything you'd want to say about this software.
 I'd really appreciate it!

-## Related

-[Noti-beta](https://github.com/TiramisuAddict/Noti-Beta) - The testing version of the app from 2022 to 2024.